Commanvil/commanvil.github.io/posts/chattography.md

 Note: other times this can indicate sarcasm, such as "Sure......
 I believe you......"

 #### Dashes/Hyphens
 Wait did you just- Uh.. well anyway, I'm pretty sure you know what it's used for.
-It's when texts are cut out suddenl- or maybe some-word-you-made-up connecting it into one.
+It's when texts are cut out suddenl- or maybe connecting some-word-you-made-up into one.
 Many uses.

 #### The squiggle
 Oh boy, we couldn't forget this important fella.
 Commonly used by weird people.
 You know like.. kyu~! or nyaaah~